Best Mountain Bike Lights of 2025/26

 The Helios 1600 was the only light we tested that delivered fewer hours of high-beam light than promised—4:25 instead of 5 hours.
 That said, it was also the only one that promised such a long run time on high.
 All other lights tested promised far less time running on full blast.

-For all these quirks, we still think the Bright Eyes Helios 1600 is an extremely worthy budget pick.
+For all these quirks, we still think the Bright Eyes Helios 1600 is a decent budget pick.
 After all, you get a versatile, bright light with interchangeable lenses (as long as you prepare ahead of time), that’s got a long battery life and the ability to extend its run time by adding another battery.

 Weight: 6.5 oz